drycc/workflow/src/applications/using-buildpacks.md

 Which way to build a project conforms to the following principles:

-- If Dockerfile exists in the project, the builder uses `dockerbuilder`
+- If Dockerfile exists in the project, the stack uses `container`
-- If Procfile exists in the project, the builder uses `slugbuilder`
+- If Procfile exists in the project, the stack uses `heroku-18`
-- If both exist, dockerfile is used by default
+- If both exist, `container` is used by default
-- You can also set the `DRYCC_BUILDER` to determine which builder to use.
+- You can also set the `DRYCC_STACK` to determine which stack to use.

 [pods]: http://kubernetes.io/v1.1/docs/user-guide/pods.html